Emily Heider Music

 All Creatures of Our God and King

-Oh May My Soul Commune With Thee
+Oh May My Soul Commune with Thee

 This hymn was originally composed by Lorin F. Wheelwright (1909-1987).
-He was the child of immigrant parents and studied music at the McCune School of Music.
-He received a master's degree from the University of Chicago and a Ph.D. from Columbia University.
-This hymn was arranged and performed by Emily Heider.
-Images in the video were acquired from NASA's image and video library.
+He was the child of immigrant parents and studied music at the McCune School of Music, where he developed a foundation that would influence the sacred music community.
+He received a master's degree from the University of Chicago and a Ph.D. from Columbia University, paving the way for modern interpretations, including the popular Emily Heider Music piano arrangements.

-I Need Thee Every Hour
+I Need Thee Every Hour and God of Our Fathers Known of Old Medley

 Powered by